Tipps

 • Colds or other illnesses

-To exclude measurements in the Ovy app, the field “exclude temperature” has to be activated within the basal body temperature screen.
+To exclude measurements in the Ovy App, the field “exclude temperature” has to be activated within the basal body temperature screen.
 Under “Temperature interference”, you can also document which factor may have influenced your temperature.
 For example, your alcohol consumption on Saturday night was high, and on Sunday morning you measure your basal body temperature.
 In this case, you should exclude the temperature on Sunday, as the value on this day was influenced.
 The excluded values will be taken into consideration accordingly by the algorithm.
 You should document the disruptive factor on the day on which it occurs.
 It is important to be consistent when documenting interference factors, so as not to falsify your curve.

 What does ovulation have to do with the basal body temperature?